MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`EnvironmentName`** - **Machines**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide a comma separated list of machine IP addresses or FQDNs along with ports.
-Port is defaulted based on the selected protocol. <br>Eg: dbserver.fabrikam.com,dbserver_int.fabrikam.com:5986,192.168.12.34:5986 <br>Or provide output variable of other tasks.
-Eg: $(variableName).
+Specifies a comma separated list of machine IP addresses or FQDNs, along with ports.
+The default port is based on the selected protocol, for example `dbserver.fabrikam.com` or `dbserver_int.fabrikam.com:5986,192.168.12.34:5986`.
+You can also provide the output variable of other tasks, for example `$(variableName)`.
 <!-- :::editable-content-end::: -->
 <br>